muratalibek/calculator_flutter_pet_project/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+>All the requirements, such as button design, screen layout, and more, have been segregated into distinct classes.
+>Multiple classes have been configured, and necessary links have been established with the home widget.